 Any such forward-looking statements are not guarantees of future performance and actual results, developments and business decisions may differ materially from those envisaged by such forward-looking statements.
-These forward-looking statements speak only as of the date this Annual Report is filed with the SEC.
+These forward-looking statements speak only as of the date the Original Form 10-K was filed with the SEC.
 We do not assume any obligation and do not intend to update any forward-looking statement except as required by law.
 See Item IA.
-Risk Factors in Part I of this Form 10-K for a further discussion regarding some of the reasons that actual results may be materially different from those that we anticipate.
+Risk Factors in Part I of this Form 10-K/A for a further discussion regarding some of the reasons that actual results may be materially different from those that we anticipate.